Singulink/Singulink.UI/README.md

 These packages are part of our **Singulink Libraries** collection.
 Visit https://github.com/Singulink to see our full list of publicly available libraries and other open-source projects.

 ## Components

+### Singulink.UI.Icons

+Provides supporting base types that are used by **Icon Pack Builder** when generating strongly-typed icon packs that can be used in any UI framework that supports font-based icons. **Icon Pack Builder** is currently in beta and under development in this repository, and will be documented separately when ready.

+**Supported Platforms**: .NET 8.0+, any UI framework (i.e. UWP/WinUI, Uno Platform, Avalonia, WPF, etc)

 ### Singulink.UI.Navigation